Brandon-C92/US_Southern_Border_Metrics/README.md

 * Personal Growth: Reflect on my learning journey throughout the project, including any challenges you encountered, lessons learned, and skills acquired.

-I believe with proper, ethical data collection, I would be able to work on the predictive models to refine and hone in the accuracy of the models findings to enable proper views in to a forecast of future apprehensions and immigration to the United States.
-This, along with formatting those previously discussed policy/ world happenings into data for analysis would lend into possible profitable predictive modeling.
+I believe, with a commitment to ethical data collection practices, there is substantial potential to enhance the accuracy and reliability of predictive models in forecasting future apprehensions and immigration trends to the United States.

+By ensuring the integrity and transparency of data collection processes, we can gather high-quality datasets that capture the nuances of border apprehensions and immigration patterns.
+This will enable us to refine and fine-tune predictive models, improving their predictive capabilities and providing more accurate forecasts.

+Moreover, incorporating additional data sources on policy changes, global events, and socioeconomic factors into our analysis will enrich our predictive modeling efforts.
+By systematically integrating these variables into our models, we can uncover valuable insights and anticipate the impact of policy decisions and external events on immigration trends.

+Ultimately, this approach lays the foundation for developing robust and profitable predictive models that offer valuable insights into future apprehensions and immigration dynamics, informing strategic decision-making and policy development processes.